sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2018-05-13-singleton-pattern-using-double-checked-locking.md

 - `volatile` is mandatory in double-checked locking.
 - Prefer enum singleton for simplicity and serialization safety.
 - Use lazy singleton only when initialization cost justifies it.
+- In modern services, DI-managed singleton scope is usually the best default.